Fire Extinguisher Refills

 Potentially harsh environmental conditions may affect the pressure of your fire extinguisher, including excess dust or dirt, moisture or humidity, vibrations from heavy equipment or extreme temperatures.

 The facility manager needs to have a trained professional inspect each fire extinguisher to properly determine safety needs and to refill fire extinguishers when necessary.
+Adequate fire protection system is very important in every workplace.
 A trained professional will know how to handle filling extinguishers when not all fire extinguishers use the same refill chemicals.
 Extinguishers can use foam, liquids, powder, or gas.
 Accurately identifying the type of fire extinguisher is important to correctly determine refill requirements and inspection schedules in order to successfully carry out the refill process.

 Make sure your fire systems are safe and compliant today!